LukeAFullard/script2stlite/README.md

 ### Using a Streamlit Configuration File (`config.toml`)

 You can customize various aspects of your Streamlit application's appearance and behavior by providing a `config.toml` file.
-This is particularly useful for setting theme options, configuring server behaviors (though some server options might have limited applicability in the `stlite` context), or defining custom component settings.
+This is particularly useful for setting theme options, configuring server behaviors, or defining custom component settings.

 To use a configuration file:
 1. Create a `config.toml` file in your project, often placed in a `.streamlit` subdirectory (e.g., `.streamlit/config.toml`).